divija-rao/FixedIncome/README.md

-[Work-in-Progress]

-Interest Rate Modeling: From Short Rates to Market Models
+Interest Rate Modeling: Short Rates to Market Models

 Interest rate modeling is a cornerstone of financial mathematics, playing a crucial role in the valuation of fixed income securities and derivatives.
 This project aims to develop a comprehensive understanding of interest rate dynamics and their impact on fixed income product pricing.